Team-BHP > Shifting gears

 Overall I understand no ones life is exactly what they envision it to be, leave alone what they want it to be in hind sight.
 But these are few specific things that come to my mind.

-charanreddy is online now (8) Thanks
+charanreddy is offline (8) Thanks

 Old 3rd July 2020, 23:29 #35